 Registration and Payment The cost for the trip is $1,950, plus airfare.
 The $1,950 fee covers room and board, ground transportation, entrance to all museums, and food for the two-week duration.
 Airfare usually ranges from about $1,200 to $1,600.
 Once your application has been approved, we will send instructions on how to pay a deposit of $500 to officially register for the trip.

 Click Here for a Video Showing Images of Orvieto.

 You Trip Leaders

-Your trip leaders are Gordon College professor Dr. John Skillen, and Messiah College professor Christine Perrin.
-You learn more about them here.
+Your trip leaders are Gordon College professor Dr. John Skillen, and Classical Educator of Fine Arts, Valerie McClymont.
+You can learn more about them here.